ergoplatform/ergo/README.md

 By default, the node is processing all the blocks since genesis.
 There are other options available, which could be especially useful on limited hardware.

-* bootstrapping with UTXO set snapshot - similar to snap-sync in Ethereum.
+* bootstrapping with UTXO set snapshot - working similarly to snap-sync in Ethereum.
+The node first downloading UTXO set snapshot from secure point in the past and then downloading blocks after the UTXO set snapshot and applying to the set.
+Details and security proofs can be found in the ["Multi-mode cryptocurrency systems" paper](https://eprint.iacr.org/2018/129.pdf).
 To enable:
 ```

 ergo {